stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/pagesetup/get_multiplepages/_index.md

 ---
+title: Aspose::Words::PageSetup::get_MultiplePages method
-title: get_MultiplePages
+linktitle: get_MultiplePages
 second_title: Aspose.Words for C++ API Reference
-description: For multiple page documents, gets or sets how a document is printed or rendered so that it can be bound as a booklet.
+description: Aspose::Words::PageSetup::get_MultiplePages method.
+For multiple page documents, gets or sets how a document is printed or rendered so that it can be bound as a booklet in C++.
 type: docs
 weight: 339
 url: /cpp/aspose.words/pagesetup/get_multiplepages/